zzpDavid2/discord_entities/CUSTOM_LLM_CONFIG.md

 1. **Invalid API URL**: Ensure URLs start with `http://` or `https://`
 2. **API Key Not Working**: Verify the API key is valid and has proper permissions
 3. **Configuration Not Loading**: Check YAML/JSON syntax and use `!reload`
-4. **Fallback to Global Config**: If custom config fails, ghosts fall back to .env settings
+4. **Fallback to Global Config**: If custom config fails, entities fall back to .env settings

 ### Debugging

-- Use `!status` to see which ghosts have custom configurations
+- Use `!status` to see which entities have custom configurations
 - Check logs for API URL/key usage messages
-- Use `!test-ghost ghostname` to test specific ghost configurations
+- Use `!test-entity entityname` to test specific entity configurations

 ## Security Considerations

 - **API Keys**: Store sensitive API keys securely, consider using environment variables
 - **URL Validation**: API URLs are validated to ensure they start with http/https
-- **Fallback**: If custom configuration fails, ghosts fall back to global settings
+- **Fallback**: If custom configuration fails, entities fall back to global settings

 ## Future Enhancements